arommers/arommers/README.md

 # Hello world!

 Welcome to my portfolio.
 I'm Adri.
 An aspiring, fullstack software engineer studying at Codam Coding College.

+⚠️ I'm currently not very active here, on account of doing an internship and using a different profile for that ⚠️

 ## Some noteworthy Codam projects
  - [CPP](https://github.com/arommers/CPP_Modules) : Comprehensive collection of C++ programs, from beginner to expert.